anisul-Islam/c-sharp-documentation/README.md

 #### new: Indexer

 In C#, an indexer allows instances of a class or struct to be indexed just like arrays.
 It enables objects to be accessed using square bracket notation [], similar to how elements of an array are accessed.
 Indexers are typically used to provide a more natural and convenient way to access elements of a collection or container-like object.
+It can make the searching process much faster.

 Here's a basic example to illustrate how an indexer works in C#: